What you need to know now

 If you are age 55 or older and vested in our retirement system, you are eligible to apply for a retirement benefit—but benefits may be reduced for those retiring early (before “normal retirement age” as defined by TRA).
 Normal retirement age for TRA members first hired prior to July 1, 1989, is age 65 with less than 30 years of allowable service, and age 62 with 30 years or more of allowable service.
 For TRA members first hired July 1, 1989, or after, the TRA normal retirement age is 66.

-Age 55 (approximately 10 years from retirement): Familiarize yourself with your retirement benefits by reading about TRA’s annuity plans and watching our video, Choosing a Plan That is Right for You.
+Age 55 (approximately 10 years from retirement): Familiarize yourself with your retirement benefits by reading about TRA’s annuity plans.
 Generate estimates of your retirement benefits by logging in to your MyTRA account and using the online calculator.
 Register for a TRA group workshop.

-Age 60 (approximately six years from retirement): Familiarize yourself with decisions you must make before retiring by watching the videos, Completing Your Retirement Application and by attending a group presentation on Planning for Retirement.
+Age 60 (approximately six years from retirement): Familiarize yourself with decisions you must make before retiring by watching the videos, Applying for Benefits: How to Apply Online and by attending a group presentation on Planning for Retirement.
 Generate estimates of your retirement benefits by logging in to your MyTRA account and using the online calculator.
 Attend a TRA workshop or make an appointment with a TRA counselor.

 Age 65 (approximately one to two years from retirement): Schedule an appointment with a TRA counselor for a one-on-one discussion of your options.